rogorido/sistercities/sistercities.md

 3. *themes* refer to the 'static' elements of the plot: the background's elements (color, lines, etc.), the fontsize, etc.

-We will begin with the most simple transformation: we will change the color of the points and since we have a lot of points we will add some transparency to the points:
+We will begin with the most simple transformation: we want to change the color of the points and since we have a lot of points we want to add some transparency to the points:

 ```{r}
 ggplot(data=eudata, aes(x=log(originpopulation), y=log(destinationpopulation))) + geom_point(color="red", alpha=0.4)